Stealth Inc 2: A Game of Clones: Reception

 Pre-release reception was positive.
 Nintendo Life praised the game for its unique gameplay and considered it as a valuable addition to Wii U's eShop.

 Upon release, the game received generally positive reviews from critics.
 It received an aggregated score of 83.93% on GameRankings based on 14 reviews and 82/100 on Metacritic based on 21 reviews.

 Thomas Whitehead from Nintendo Life gave the game a 9/10, calling the game a much more expanded experience than its predecessor.
 He also praised the game's satisfying story, well-crafted levels, challenging gameplay, detailed Level Editor as well as the co-operative multiplayer mode, which he stated "has made unique use of the GamePad".
 He summarized the review by saying that "Stealth Inc 2: A Game of Clones is a gem from Curve Studios, and one of the very best download games on the Wii U."

 Scott Thompson from IGN gave the game an 8.5/10, praising the addition of leaderboard, which increase the replay value of the game.
 The game's sense of humor, puzzle design and progression are also praised.
-He summarized the review by saying that "Stealth Inc 2 doesn’t just differentiate itself from the games that influenced it; it stands out as one of the best games available on the eShop."
+He summarized the review by saying that "Stealth Inc 2 doesn't just differentiate itself from the games that influenced it; it stands out as one of the best games available on the eShop."

-Chris Schilling from Eurogamer is much more negative about the game.
+Chris Schilling from Eurogamer was much more negative about the game.
 He noted that the game is frustrating to play, and that the game features too many moments of "trial-and-error".
 He also criticized the game's color tone and the checkpoint system.
 He compared the game unfavorably to Mark of the Ninja, Toki Tori 2 and 'Splosion Man and stated that the game is "too demanding and too laborious".

 As of 3 April 2015, the series has yielded more than 1 million downloads.